magento/pwa-studio/packages/venia-styleguide/src/pages/button/sections/Behaviors/FlexibleWidth.md

 #### Flexible width

-The width of a button automatically adjusts to fit the text.
+A button derives its width from the text.